-At this time, masks are still required in health care facilities.
+At this time, masks are recommended in health care facilities.
 Please refer to the policies for mask wearing wherever you receive services.

 The COVID-19 vaccines are even more important to those with underlying health conditions that may compromise their ability to develop immunity.
 The CDC recommends specific dosing for those with underlying medical conditions.
 Please talk to your doctor to receive guidance.

-The CDC now recommends that children six months and older complete their COVID-19 primary vaccine series and stay up-to-date with boosters, as they become available.
+Children six months and older should complete their COVID-19 primary vaccine series and stay up-to-date with boosters, as they become available.

 According to the Los Angeles County Department of Public Health, children infected with COVID-19 can develop severe illness.
 Some children with mild illness developed Multisystem Inflammatory Syndrome (MIS-C) which causes different parts of the body to become inflamed.
 Children can also suffer from Long COVID.
 Getting the vaccine can protect your child and help stop the virus from spreading to others.
 We encourage all families with eligible children to get them vaccinated with the COVID-19 vaccine.